tinymce/tinymce-docs/tinydrive/integrations/googledrive-integration.md

 ## Overview

-Tiny Drive enables you to import files from any Google Drive account if you setup the google drive integration by providing Google credentials.
-When the user selects a file from Google Drive, it will instantly be uploaded or imported into the Tiny Drive storage so that it can be viewed online and shared through Tiny Drive.
-Documents picked from Google Drive will be converted to PDF Files within Tiny Drive.
+{{site.cloudfilemanager}} enables you to import files from any Google Drive account if you setup the google drive integration by providing Google credentials.
+When the user selects a file from Google Drive, it will instantly be uploaded or imported into the {{site.cloudfilemanager}} storage so that it can be viewed online and shared through {{site.cloudfilemanager}}.
+Documents picked from Google Drive will be converted to PDF Files within {{site.cloudfilemanager}}.

 ## Prerequisites

-1. A valid Google Drive user account is required for integrating Google Drive with Tiny Drive.
+1. A valid Google Drive user account is required for integrating Google Drive with {{site.cloudfilemanager}}.
 Refer to this [Google Drive](https://support.google.com/drive/answer/2424384?co=GENIE.Platform%3DDesktop&hl=en) link for more information on creating a Google Drive user account.
 2. The Google Drive API should be enabled.
 Refer to this [Google Drive](https://developers.google.com/drive/api/v3/enable-drive-api) link for more information on enabling the Google Drive API.
 3. The Google Picker API should be enabled.
 Refer to this [Google Drive](https://developers.google.com/picker/docs/) link for more information on enabling the Google Picker API.